SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for Nginx Collection.
+In this step, you will configure the yaml required for Nginx Collection.

 Below are the inputs required: